You might have heard of the wonderful benefits of acupuncture to our health. But do you know that acupuncture treatment can also help in menopause?

 What is Acupuncture?

 Acupuncture, from the Latin word ‘acus’ (needle) and ‘punctura’ (to puncture), is an alternative cure that was created more than 2,500 years ago.
 It’s the stimulation of specific acupuncture points or anatomical points beneath the skin by using needles.
-Clinical practice of acupuncture differs around the world, which is sometimes accompanied with the use of heat, pressure or laser on the acupuncture points.
+Clinical practice of acupuncture differs around the world, which is sometimes accompanied by the use of heat, pressure or laser on the acupuncture points.

 There is no record showing when this technique was first used.
 However, it is believed to have originated in ancient China.
 Theories claim that it was created even before the Stone Age.
 Acupuncture is a key component of traditional Chinese medicine (TCM), and which according to them is the correction of the imbalanced flow of Qi by the acupuncture of the body points known as meridians.

 The use of acupuncture treatment can ease a range of conditions but is commonly considered to relief pain.
 Only in seldom cases acupuncture is used alone, most of the time it is accompanied by other forms of treatment.